Graduate Diploma in Business Administration (Health)

 Graduates will be able to:

-- present theoretical concepts and complex ideas in both written and verbal formats appropriate for management audiences.
+- Present theoretical concepts and complex ideas in both written and verbal formats appropriate for a range of stakeholder audiences.

 Graduates are suitable for careers in business, international marketing, banking and finance, management consulting, negotiations and planning.